SysMLinJavaModeler/SysMLinJavaLibrary/README.md

 ### Common Elements
 Finally, the library contains some "common" elements.
 These common elements include such items as common ports, signals, messages, events, etc. that are used by other library elements and/or can be used by custom model elements as needed.

-## Contact
+## Contact for Comments, Questions, Suggestions
-For questions, comments, or suggestions on the SysMLinJavaLibrary, send an email to sysmlinjava@earthlink.net
+Sen questions, comments, or suggestions on the SysMLinJavaLibrary to sysmlinjava@earthlink.net